Skip to content

 client_version = "1.0.0"

-Usually you don't need to change this, unless you want MCP servers to see a different client identity.
+Generally, no changes are needed unless you want the MCP server to see a different client identifier.

-• client_name — Client implementation name.
+• client_name — The client implementation name.
 Default: "MaiBot"

-Roots allow you to expose local filesystem paths to MCP servers, enabling them to read and write files in those directories.
+Roots allow you to expose local file system paths to the MCP server, enabling the server to read and write files within those paths.

 toml